 Don’t go overboard with brute force and you shouldn’t break anything.
 The main concern is damaging the switch that’s underneath the keycap — the part that actually makes the key work.
 You’ll have enough trouble on your hands if you’re dealing with a spill.
 Don’t add a broken keyboard switch and soldering lessons to the list.

-Cleaning the Keycaps
+Step 3: Clean the Keycaps

 You could scrub each keycap individually and nobody’s going to judge you for that, but we suggest letting them soak in a bath of lukewarm water mixed with a few drops of dishwashing soap.
-This is doubly recommended if they’re coated with some half-dried sugary drink.
+This is doubly recommended if they’re coated with a half-dried sugary drink.

 Some people also suggest using isopropyl alcohol, but we don’t recommend this unless you are absolutely sure it won’t damage your keyboard.
-Depending on the material your keycaps are made out of, isopropyl alcohol might make them look like new or could turn them see-through.
+Depending on the material your keycaps are made out of, isopropyl alcohol could make them look like new or could turn them see-through.
 We suggest just sticking to soap.

 After cleaning your keycaps and they’re all wet, wipe them each down with a microfiber cloth and then place them on a towel to air dry.
 We suggest pointing the bottom of the keycaps up for better air exchange.
 You can speed the drying process up with a fan, otherwise, they’ll take a few hours to dry.